LouisDeOliveira/TMAI/ReadMe.md

 # TrackMania Nations Forever AI

-This projects aim to design and implement a gym environnement running in real time on the game TrackMania Nations Forever, using TMInterface.
+This projects aims to design and implement a gym environnement running in real time on the game TrackMania Nations Forever, using TMInterface.
 The objective will then be to implement a bunch on different classic RL methods on this environnement.

 # Game screen image analysis